 Scores of candidates run for president every election cycle, including dozens who do not seek the nomination of either major party.
 The CPD applies its nonpartisan candidate selection criteria in the final weeks of a long general election campaign.
 The CPD’s selection criteria have sought to identify the individuals whose public support has made them the leading candidates.

 In addition, candidates for federal office are not required to debate.
 History teaches that it is speculative at best to assume that the leading candidates would agree to share the stage with candidates enjoying only scant public support.
 Thus, a sponsor of general election debates that aims to provide the electorate with a focused debate that includes the leading candidates faces a difficult task.
 The sponsor needs to be inclusive enough to invite each of those candidates, regardless of party affiliation, whose level of public support genuinely qualifies him or her as a leading candidate.
-At the same time, the sponsor should not take an approach that is so inclusive that invitations to candidates with scant public support leads to the public losing the opportunity to see debates that include the candidates in whom they have the greatest interest.
+At the same time, the sponsor should not take an approach that is so inclusive that invitations to candidates with scant public support cause the leading candidates to decline the invitation to debate.
 The CPD strives to strike this balance in an appropriate fashion.

 Federal Election Commission (“FEC”) regulations require a debate sponsor to make its candidate selection decisions on the basis of “pre-established, objective” criteria.
-After a thorough and wide-ranging review of alternative approaches to determining who would be invited to participate in the 2016 general election debates it would sponsor, the CPD adopted on October 28, 2015 its 2016 Non-Partisan Candidate Selection Criteria.
-Under the 2016 Criteria, in addition to being Constitutionally eligible, candidates must appear on a sufficient number of state ballots to have a mathematical chance of winning a majority vote in the Electoral College, and have a level of support of at least 15 percent of the national electorate as determined by five selected national public opinion poling organization, using the average of those organizations’ most recently publicly-reported results at the time of the determination.
-The polls to be relied upon were selected based on the quality of the methodology employed, the reputation of the polling organizations and the frequency of the polling conducted.
-CPD identified the selected polling organizations well in advance of the time the criteria are applied.
+On October 1, 2019, the CPD adopted its 2020 Nonpartisan Candidate Selection Criteria.
+Under the 2020 Criteria, to receive an invitation to debate, a candidate must: (i) be Constitutionally eligible to hold the office of President of the United States; (ii) appear on a sufficient number of state ballots to have a mathematical chance of winning a majority vote in the Electoral College; (iii) have a level of support of at least 15 percent of the national electorate, as determined by five national public opinion polling organizations, using the average of those organizations’ most recently publicly-reported results at the time of the determination.
+The polls to be relied upon will be selected based on the quality of the methodology employed, the reputation of the polling organizations and the frequency of the polling conducted.
+The CPD will identify the selected polling organizations well in advance of the time the criteria are applied.

-The CPD’s determination with respect to participation in the CPD’s first-scheduled debate were made after Labor Day 2016, but sufficiently in advance of the first-scheduled debate to allow for orderly planning.
-Invitations to participate in the vice-presidential debate were extended to the running mates of each of the presidential candidates qualifying for the participation in the CPD’s first presidential debate.
-Invitations to participate in the second and third of the CPD’s scheduled presidential debates were based upon satisfaction of the same multiple criteria prior to each debate.
+The CPD’s determination with respect to participation in the CPD’s first-scheduled debate will be made after Labor Day 2020, but sufficiently in advance of the first-scheduled debate to allow for orderly planning.
+Invitations to participate in the vice-presidential debate will be extended to the running mate of each of the presidential candidates qualifying for participation in the CPD’s first presidential debate.
+Invitations to participate in the second and third of the CPD’s scheduled presidential debates will be based upon satisfaction of the same multiple criteria prior to each debate.

-The CPD adopted its 2016 criteria based on the recommendations of a working group of its Board chaired by former League of Women Voters president Dorothy Ridings, who serves as a CPD Director.
-At the time the Criteria were announced, Ridings stated, “We considered a wide array of approaches to the candidate selection issue.
-We concluded that CPD serves its voter education mission best when, in the final weeks of the campaign, based on pre-established, published, objective and transparent criteria, it identifies those individuals whose public support places them among the leading candidates and invites them to debate the issues of the day.
+The CPD adopted its 2020 criteria based on the recommendations of a working group of its Board chaired by former League of Women Voters President Dorothy Ridings, who serves as a CPD Co-Chair.
+At the time the Criteria were announced, Ridings stated, “We concluded that the CPD serves its voter education mission best when, in the final weeks of the campaign, based on pre-established, published, objective and transparent criteria, it identifies those individuals whose public support places them among the leading candidates and invites them to debate the issues of the day.
 We also concluded that the best available measure of public support is high-quality public opinion polling conducted near the time of the debates.”

 Are the Major Party Nominees Automatically Invited to Participate in the CPD’s Debates?
-No. Under the nonpartisan criteria used by the CPD in 2000-2012, the major party nominees have not received automatic invitations.
-Those candidates were invited pursuant to the same standards applicable to all declared candidates.
+No. Under the nonpartisan criteria used by the CPD, the major party nominees’ eligibility to debate is determined by the same standards applicable to all declared candidates.

 A subcommittee of the advisory panel, headed by the late Professor Richard Neustadt of the Kennedy School of Government, Harvard University, drew on the deliberations of the larger panel to develop nonpartisan criteria for the extension of debate invitations.
 While the panel’s recommended candidate selection criteria themselves were quite detailed, they included a review of three types of factors: (1) evidence of national organization, (2) signs of national newsworthiness and competitiveness, and (3) indicators of national public enthusiasm or concern, to determine whether a candidate had a realistic chance of election.
 The criteria did not consider any one piece of evidence to be determinative.
 Rather, a variety of evidence was to be reviewed in considering whether a particular candidate had a realistic chance of election.
 The criteria used in 1988 and 1996 were substantially the same.